The Getty

 • <single built works by function>

 • Note that the angled brackets appear only in displays after the data is processed.
 Do NOT type angled brackets in the term field.
 Indicate that a record is a Guide Term by using the Record Type field (see 3.2 Identifying numbers, status flags, and subject sources), and the publishing routine will insert the angled brackets.
+The example below illustrates the arrangement of roles for people, organized by guide terms.

 • Example